opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Storage_index](3_0_00-OP_OAuth_Empty_Index.png)

-By default, the storage *provider type* is set to Nextcloud; this does not need to be modified.
-To proceed, enter a *name* to your Nextcloud storage.
-This will be visible to all the users using it.
+By default, the storage *Provider type* is set to _Nextcloud_; this does not need to be modified.
+To proceed, enter a *Name* to your Nextcloud storage.
+This name will be visible to all the users using it.
 We highly recommended choosing a clear and distinct name that allows users to differentiate it from other potential file storages integrations in the future.
-You will also need to set the *Host URL* of your Nextcloud instance, including _https://_ bit of the address.
+You will also need to set the *Host URL* of your Nextcloud instance.
+The *Host URL* is the web address of your Nextcloud instance.
+Make sure you include the _https://_ bit of the address.

 ![Storage_basic_information](3_0_01-OP_General_Info.png)